-If any of the above conducts is suspected, the reporting party may raise their concerns via email to which will be channeled to the Chairman of the Audit Committee.
-The protection of the whistleblower's identity is guaranteed under this Policy, unless with the whistle-blower's consent or where required by law.
+If any of the above conducts is suspected, the reporting party may raise their concerns via email to whistleblower@tong.com.my which will be channeled to the Chairman of the Audit Committee.
+The protection of the whistle-blower's identity is guaranteed under this Policy, unless with the whistle-blower's consent or where required by law.